Frequently Asked Questions: If I am the victim of bias or discrimination…

 Some bias and discrimination incidents are more public than others.
 Awareness in a residence hall of vandalism in the community may be more widespread than a private incident between two students.
 The University will make every reasonable effort to respond sensitively to your report and will work to assure that the community is not made aware of a private incident.
-Investigations coordinated by Security and the Dean of Students office will proceed with measures to protect your privacy.
-Keep in mind that public incidents may make measures like investigation, community notification and education necessary, but the University will provide support to you throughout the process.
+Investigations coordinated by the Department of Public Safety and the Dean of Students office will proceed with measures to protect your privacy.
+Keep in mind that public incidents may make measures like investigation, community notification andeducation necessary, but the University will provide support to you throughout the process.

 How does the University respond to the potential impact on the community?

 The Bias Incident Resource Group (BIRG) is comprised of administrators within the division of student affairs at Fordham University.
 Consistent with Fordham’s mission and commitment to diversity, the purpose of the group is to promote an environment of care, inclusion, respect and moral reflection.
 Following a bias related incident, BIRG will engage and empower all members of the community through mutual education, support, and shared dialogue.

 What if the incident involves a staff or faculty member?